Caprice Gobie-Smith

 Lawyer

-In the criminal defence arena, Caprice is available to assist in all aspects of criminal law, and has a particular interest in:
+Caprice appears frequently in all Courts across Queensland in both simple and complex matters.
+In the criminal defence area, Caprice is available to assist in all aspects of criminal law, with particular experience in:

-• assault offences (including offences of violence and sexual assault);
+• assault offences (including offences of violence, sexual assault and rape);

 Recent articles by Caprice